olifang/olifang.github.io/content/authors/admin/_index.md

 He has published academic papers in _Pacific-Basin Finance Journal_ and _NTU Management Review_.
 He presents his research at many international conferences, including FMA, EFMA, EasternFA, and SWFA.
 He has rich experience in supervising Master theses and teaching financial engineering courses.

-Oliver Fang holds a B.E. in Financial Engineering from [Ningbo University](https://www.nbu.edu.cn/en/), a M.S. in Money and Banking with Concentration in Financial Engineering and FinTech, and a Ph.D. in Money and Banking from [National Chengchi University](https://www.nccu.edu.tw/index.php?Lang=en).
+He holds a Ph.D. in Money and Banking, a M.Sc. in Money and Banking (with Concentration in Financial Engineering and FinTech) from [National Chengchi University](https://www.nccu.edu.tw/index.php?Lang=en), and a B.E. in Financial Engineering from [Ningbo University](https://www.nbu.edu.cn/en/).
 </div>